BenOlm/BenOlm/README.md

 - 👋 Hi, I’m Ben
 - 👀 I’m interested in front end web development and iOS app development
-- 🌱 I’m currently learning JavaScript, Swift and SwiftUI and UI/UX design
+- 🌱 I’m currently learning JavaScript, Swift and SwiftUI.

 <!---
 BenOlm/BenOlm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.